iwanjon/simpleomnichannel/README.md

 ######################################
 ######################################
 - for using example data:
-    create 4 number channel first, because channel need 4 channel to be run successfully, go to menu channel to create channel. create media folder in the same level as manage.py exmple data in folder contoh data
+- create 4 number channel first, because channel need 4 channel to be run successfully, go to menu channel to create channel.
+- create media folder in the same level as manage.py
+- exmaple data in folder contoh data
 ######################################
 ######################################
 - make sure that redis service is running(just google about it, this code use default port of redis, check it in setting.py)